 Steven and Tammy Conston Scholarship

 Established in 2016, Steve and Tammy Conston created the Steven and Tammy Conston Scholarship to further excellence of education at UC Davis.
-It is restricted to students in College of Biological students with demonstrated financial need.
+It is restricted to students in the College of Biological Sciences with demonstrated financial need.

 Alden S. Crafts